-&lt;sup>5 Estimates of migration flows based on numbers of detected migrants must be interpreted with care, as we do not know how many come to Europe without being detected.
-In conversations with irregularly in Europe today originally entered with legal documents that they subsequently overstay (see for instance de Haas 2008, Morehouse and Blomfield 2011).
+land border to get into the EU.
+Some studies claim that most of those who are irregularly in Europe today originally entered with legal documents that they subsequently overstay (see for instance de Haas 2008, Morehouse and Blomfield 2011).
 There are, however, no reliable data that can be used to estimate how irregular migrants have actually entered Europe (Vickstrom 2019).
-A UNDP study based on interview data on irregular migrants already in Europe claims that 91 percent arrived by sea.
-Regularisation data from Italy indicate that less than 20 percent of the migrants regularised in 1998 had originally entered with a valid visa.
+A UNDP study based on interview data on irregular migrants already in Europe claims that 91 per cent arrived by sea.
+Regularisation data from Italy indicate that less than 20 per cent of the migrants regularised in 1998 had originally entered with a valid visa.
 Some researchers also suggests that migrants from the Maghreb region and West Africa are more likely than migrants from other regions in the world to enter Europe with falsified documents (and thus never had a legal valid visa) (de Wenden 2016).